-The Board of Directors knows of no other matters that will be presented for consideration at the Special Meeting.
-If any other matters are properly brought before the meeting, it is the intention of the persons named in the accompanying proxy to vote on such matters in accordance with their best judgment.
+The Board of Directors is not aware of any other matters to be brought before the Annual Meeting of Shareholders.
+If any other matters, however, are properly brought before the Annual Meeting, the persons named in the enclosed form of proxy will have discretionary authority to vote all proxies with respect to such matters in accordance with their best judgment.